Silver Embedded Anti-Microbial Face Mask (3-Pack)

 The CDC now suggests wearing face cloth coverings in public settings where other social distancing measures are difficult to maintain.
-This additional safety measure helps protect others in case you have coronavirus, but don't show any symptoms.
+This additional safety measure helps protect you in case you or others have coronavirus, but don't show any symptoms.

 You should still follow other protective measures as well, and closely follow the latest recommendations from public health officials and the CDC to make an informed decision about how this product should be used